andreaswachs/cloud-infra/README.md

-# infra
+# cloud-infra

-Contains configuration for the infrastructure that powers my (for now limited to) personal website
+This repository contains configuration for software that I have running in the cloud.

+This covers infrastructure in AWS and applications running in my self-hosted Kubernetes cluster.